Amir S Steinberg, MD Email Amir Steinberg

 - Ruttenberg Treatment Center 212-241-6021212-241-6021

-Amir Steinberg, MD, FACP, is an assistant professor in the division of hematology-oncology at Mount Sinai Hospital.
+Amir Steinberg, MD, FACP, is an associate professor in the division of hematology-oncology at Mount Sinai Hospital.
 Dr. Steinberg's primary areas of focus are the hematologic malignancies and stem cell transplantation.
 He has a clinical interest in cancer survivorship as he is a lymphoma survivor himself.
-He is the principal investigator of a Hodgkin lymphoma study looking at the use of brentuximab in front-line therapy of newly diagnosed patients.
+He was the site-specific principal investigator of a multicenter Hodgkin lymphoma study looking at the use of brentuximab in front-line therapy of newly diagnosed patients.
 He is also a co-investigator on several studies focused on transplant and the hematologic malignancies, particularly lymphoma.

-A native Texan, Dr. Steinberg graduated magna cum laude from the University of Texas, Austin, with a bachelor's in history and a minor in biology.
+Dr. Steinberg grew up in Texas and graduated magna cum laude from the University of Texas, Austin, with a bachelor's in history and a minor in biology.
 He earned his medical degree from Texas Tech University School of Medicine, and he completed his residency in internal medicine at St. Luke's and Roosevelt Hospitals (previously teaching hospitals of Columbia University) which are now both members of the Mt.
 Sinai Hospital System.
 Dr. Steinberg completed a fellowship in hematology-oncology at Lenox Hill Hospital.
 Subsequently, Dr. Steinberg completed a bone marrow transplant fellowship at Stanford University Hospital and Clinics in Palo Alto, California.
 Dr. Steinberg is board-certified in Medical Oncology, Hematology, and Internal Medicine.

 - Acute Lymphoid Leukemia